 What is the appropriate behavior and etiquette when meeting the Queen?
-When they have held the throne of England for as many centuries as the Royal Family, a certain number of rules have accumulated for how ordinary people (aka commoners) should behave in their presence.
-If you mess up, chances are you won’t be thrown into the Tower of London, but it really would be best to get it right–if only to avoid public humiliation.
+When they held the throne for as many decades as the late Elizabeth II, a certain number of rules accumulated for how ordinary people (aka commoners) should behave in her presence.

 First and perhaps most important of all, don’t touch the Queen.
-You can shake her hand … if she offers it.
+You could shake her hand … if she offered it.

-In 2000, Canada’s Director General David Johnston was spotted lightly touching the Queen’s elbow as she descended some steps at an event in London.
-Johnston said he was simply concerned about the Queen’s safety and made the judgement that a breach of protocol was appropriate “to be sure that there was no stumble.”
+In 2000, Canada’s Director General David Johnston, appointed by Queen Elizabeth, was spotted lightly touching her elbow as she descended some steps at an event in London.
+Johnston said he was simply concerned about the Queen’s safety and made the judgment that a breach of protocol was appropriate “to be sure that there was no stumble.”
 But eyebrows shot up all over the world.

-While you’re in the room with the Queen, don’t ever turn your back on her.
-It is considered rude.
-Here’s what the etiquette experts suggest when you find yourself in the same room as Elizabeth II: form a semi circle.
-“If you are presented to Her Majesty at a Royal event it is likely you will be marshalled into position in a series of semi-circles rather than straight lines,” according to Reuter’s.
+While you were in the room with the Queen, it was considered rude to turn your back on her.
+Here’s what the etiquette experts suggest if you found yourself in the same room as Elizabeth II: form a semi-circle.
+“If you [were] presented to Her Majesty at a Royal event it is likely you [would] be marshalled into position in a series of semi-circles rather than straight lines,” according to Reuters.
 “Guests should try to be empty-handed,” Debrett’s adds.

-On the question of Selfies?
+On the question of selfies?
 Um, what do you think?
-It’s not acceptable to take pictures when you are visiting Her Majesty at home.
-Queen Elizabeth II may be one of the most photographed women in the world, but unofficial photography is not permitted in royal palaces.
-In 2015, guests in Germany were advised not to take selfies.
+It’s not acceptable to take pictures when you visited Her Majesty at home.
+Queen Elizabeth II may have been one of the most photographed women in the world, but unofficial photography was not permitted in royal palaces.

 And remember, the Royal Family has had its share of heavy drinkers, from Henry VIII to George IV, but that doesn’t mean you should tank up.
 You may be nervous; still, alcohol is not the answer, as Debrett’s reminds guests in times of “overexcitement or nervousness.”